Sean Spicer: Mueller's investigation is not a witch hunt

 Former White House press secretary Sean Spicer said that he does not believe special counsel Robert Mueller's Russia investigation is a witch hunt, contradicting a claim often repeated by President Donald Trump.

-"As of now, I see no evidence that is it," Spicer said during an exclusive interview on "Today" when asked if Mueller's probe is a political witch hunt.
+"As of now, I see no evidence that it is," Spicer said during an exclusive interview on "Today" when asked if Mueller's probe is a political witch hunt.

 Spicer, however, said that there has been "no evidence" of collusion between the Trump campaign and Russia.